 This program is required to report financial data on OMB form OCSE-396A annually.
 Additionally, program data is reported on OMB form #0970-0204 on an annual basis by the state.
-This requirement has not been passed to the subrecipients; therefore, additional testing is not required.
+This program is also required to report programmatic information to the CBCAP Office of ACF once a year.
+This requirement has not been passed to the subrecipients; therefore, additional testing is not required